ShopRunner/pcg-nodejs-decision-ai/README.md

 ## Auth0 Integration

-Auth0 provides a universal authentication & authorization platform for web, mobile and legacy applications.
-Out of the box Auth0 provides a sandbox where ad hoc code can be executed that Precognitive utilizes to integrate it's Account-Takeover Fraud prevention tool.
+Auth0 provides a universal authentication & authorization platform for web and mobile applications.
+Out of the box Auth0 provides a sandbox (rules) where ad hoc JavaScript code can be executed.
+We provide an npm package that can be utilized in these rules to to integrate our Account-Takeover Fraud prevention API.

 ### Logical Overview

 Precognitive's API returns a decision of "allow", "review" or "reject", amongst other data points.
 An error will (should) be thrown if the authentication is to be prevented (usually a "reject").
 The error will be a custom `PrecognitiveError` that will have a property called `isFraud`.
 This will return true if Precognitive considers the login to be fraudulent.
+In addition, methods are provided to handle directly hitting our API and the authentication failure case.

-Follow the steps below
+Follow the steps below:

 ##### 1a.
 AutoDecision Rule (Preferred installation)